nick-spirakis/snsTest/README.md

 # snsTest
-AWS SNS Project made in android studio
+AWS SNS Project made in android studio using Java, AWS, and FireBase